ebridge2/FNGS_website/README.md

 unzip less_small_atlases.zip # puts atlases we expect to have in the correct spot

 # proceed to tutorial below about setting up the server

 ```
 <a name="webserver"></a>
 ## Server Tutorial

-Now that we have the pipeline working, we can try to get some scans uploaded and analyzed for visualization and downloading through the web service.
+Now that we have a working docker container, we can try to get some scans uploaded and analyzed for visualization and downloading through the web service.
 From inside the docker container (or, if you installed locally, from the website folder):
 ```
-$ cd /FNGS_website/fngs # (if installed locally, cd FNGS_website/fngs from wherver the FNGS_website repo is cloned)
+# from the host system with the docker container properly working
-$ python manage.py runserver 0.0.0.0:<portnum> # puts the server up on 0.0.0.0:<portnum> for whatever port you choose Performing system checks...
+$

 System check identified some issues: